PAKIWASI/walkman/README.md

 Even at 1 worker, walkman racks up thousands of context switches (Go's goroutine/channel machinery runs regardless of worker count) against `ignore`'s near-zero — and pays for it in higher cache-misses at every worker count.
 It still wins on wall-clock because it executes fewer total instructions throughout: the core traversal path is leaner even though the concurrency scaffolding around it isn't free.
 CPU migrations tell a related story at 8 workers — walkman averages 85 vs `ignore`'s 3, i.e. Go's scheduler bounces goroutines across cores far more than `ignore`'s threads, which is the likely source of walkman's tapering (not zero) efficiency.

+### Conclution

+`walkman` *seems* faster on my machine, both on my fs root and on the linux source.
+BUT I've seen varying results on different machines/cpus, running the same tests, on the same linux source.
+I'm not claiming my tool is "faster than rust", It is in the ballpark though.

 ## Testing